 Are your 6th-graders writing or journaling on a regular basis?
 I hope so!
 Journaling helps students work out problems on paper, create new ideas, and work through feelings and emotions in a constructive way.
 It also provides an outlet for students to experiment creatively with their writing style and to develop a process of healthy, daily reflections.

 To help support you in your efforts to provide children with the writing skills they need, we offer you the following free writing resources.
 Some of the resources are writing worksheets and others are printables.
-We also share a link to our favorite writing worksheets resource for fifth graders.
+We also share a link to our favorite writing worksheets resource for sixth graders.

 If you need fun ways to support your child’s writing skill development, you have come to the right place.
 We welcome you and hope you enjoy the resources on our blog.